 A smart idea largely goes the distance in “Men Suddenly in Black,” a battle-of-the-sexes comedy that’s played like a straight-faced cops-vs.-triads movie.
-Film took a sturdy HK$11 million in its first three weeks after opening mid-September, and could work as a Western remake with a star cast attached.
+Second feature by young writer-director Edmond Pang demands a certain knowledge of Hong Kong cinema to get some of the in-jokes, but its theme of male sexual insecurity, handled in a charitable way, translates well into any culture.
+Film took a sturdy HK$11 million ($1.4 million) in its first three weeks after opening mid-September, and could work as a Western remake with a star cast attached.

 Pang, who wrote the original novel behind Johnnie To’s “Fulltime Killer,” debuted in features with the cult hit “You Shoot, I Shoot” (2001), about a professional assassin who hires a movie geek to film his hits.
 “Men” is far more accessible to non-H.K. auds, and has a script that doesn’t suffer from the territory’s customary third-act weaknesses.

 Without even a wink at the audience, a pre-title sequence sets up the movie as a zippy gangster drama.
 Left alone for 14 hours as their female partners go on a trip to Bangkok, three buddies, dressed in underworld black, assemble for some dark mission.
 Led by Brother Tin (Eric Tsang, the diminutive triad in “Infernal Affairs”), Cheung (Jordan Chan) and Chao (Chapman To) are joined by Tin’s young nephew from Beijing, Paul (Mainlander Spirit Blue).